Contemporary romance/romantic comedy

-Could the wrong man on paper be the perfect man in real life?
+Could the wrong man on paper be the right man in real life?

 “My heart felt lighter reading this story 🙂 A refreshingly funny, endearing and at times heartbreaking read!